 The video below demonstrates the following 8 simple steps needed to create a fully functioning duplicate of your site, running on your computer that you can do your worst with and it won’t matter if you break it!

-1) Download the free version of Desktop Server (if you are a developer or build a lot of sites, the Premium version is a must-have tool).The premium version will make the process even easier but I wanted to show you how it can be done for free.
+1) Download the free version of Desktop Server (if you are a developer or build a lot of sites, the Premium version is a must-have tool.
+I’ve been a premium subscriber since the product’s early days and it made my life SO much easier).The premium version will make the process even easier but I wanted to show you how it can be done for free.

 2) Install the Duplicator plugin on your live site, create a Package and download the Installer and Package files to a folder on your computer